 There are also opportunity as well as catch up loans.
 These can be used to pay for job training or work clothing as well as to cover living needs for those with a short term reduction in their income.
 This is an option if the crisis will be very short term in nature.

 Zero percent loans may be used to pay for college tuition, books, supplies, and educational living expenses.
 This can be for private or a public school in Wisconsin.
 Both students and those seeking a graduate degree are potential applicants.
+Find additional sources of college scholarship programs.

 The terms of each no interest loan will vary.
 A case manager from the associate will meet with the applicant and review their request as well as financial condition.
 It is also important to note that this is only offered as a last resort, so clients need to have applied for other loans or grant programs at local banks r non-profits in Milwaukee.
-This is only available to people that have been rejected from other lenders.

 In general, at most around $3500 will be paid out.
 There will not be any fees or interest charged to the borrower, but the Milwaukee Jewish Free Loan Association will require repayment.
 They may provide up to two years in some cases for that.